fbpx

 Jonathan: Alright.
 Well, several things, I do a bunch of different things.
 These days I’m most focused on 2 things.
 One, I have a Lawn Care Company in Texas that takes care of thousands of weekly full maintenance clients.
 And then, I also have a company by the name of Service Autopilot where we basically have created the software that runs Lawn Care Companies.
 Everything from scheduling and marketing to managing their to-do’s and calls and billing and invoicing and all interfaces back in the quick book.
 So, it’s pretty sophisticated system concept is its one system that runs your entire company from any device from anywhere.
 And, along with that, I have a site called Lawn Care Millionaire where I just answer questions and give away a lot of free information and we, you know.
 So, that’s kind of what brought us here to talk about this.
 And so today, we were going to talk about several of those questions that came in and some that you’ve received as well through Lawn Care Marketing expert.

 Andrew: Very good.
-And, I’m Andrew Pototschnik – obviously, it’s just a coincidence that we have a similar very strange last name.
+And, I’m Andrew – obviously, it’s just a coincidence that we have a similar very strange last name.
 We’re not related at all.
 But, yes.
 So, I run a site called Lawn Care Marketing Expert, some of you might have come across it.
 If you’re a Lawn Care Millionaire member there’s a book that Jonathan and I developed that was about reviews and testimonials, I wrote a major portion of that.
 And, so what I do on my site is I help Lawn Care companies and landscaping companies market their businesses.
 So, really for me, the Lawn Care Marketing Expert site is all about teaching Lawn Care companies who during, aren’t necessarily incredibly technical, some of the really important things that they need to do to really have a successful Lawn Care business and get the majority of their Lawn Care customers online and I think that’s an important point.
 In today’s age, I know this is true for your [company signature advertisement], you get the majority of your customers online and a lot of the people who come to our site aren’t.
 They’re really struggling to kind of get new clients.
 And, so we show them how to get the majority of their clients online.
 So, Lawn Care Marketing Expert is essentially my blog.
 It’s my doorway to those customers.
 And then I also have a marketing agency which focuses specifically on this Lawn Care customers and we do all types of online marketing from PVC to SEO to everything in between.
 And, but one of the things that kind of keep, makes us different and that we do that a lot of other “sort of” SEO companies don’t do is we also trying to help them with some of the strategy stuff as well and that’s really a big part of why I do the Lawn Care Marketing Expert blog and that’s why you do Lawn Care Millionaire because there’s a lot of set that happens behind the scenes that’s not just about optimizing your website.
 It’s not just about paying for ads to appear on Google.
 And so, that’s all we do.
 So…

 Jonathan: Hey, I’d like to interject the point there along the lines of what you’re talking about which I think makes for just a really good valuable lesson.
 So, with Service Autopilot, we work with literally now, hundreds and hundreds and hundreds of companies that use Service Autopilot to run their company.
 And so, I’ve probably in the last couple of years, talked to at least a thousand different Lawn Care customers, clients or potential clients.
 So, I have a really good feeling between the US and Canada of what’s going on in the industry.
 And, one of the things I’ve noticed that’s unique about My Lawn Care Company compared to most Lawn Care companies and I think this is a really valuable point.
 So, you’re very strong at marketing, you’re very, very strong at online marketing and we’ve used online marketing heavily for years and years.
 We used to do it all ourselves and of course now, Andrew manages all of our online marketing for us, he took it all over but we used to do it ourselves.
 And, it’s just so complicated and moving so fast that Andrew took it over but the point I want to make which I think is a really good valuable point is I made the point of the fact that I talk to so many companies and so many companies are not very strong at online marketing.
 They don’t invest the money in it.
 They ignore it.
 They think they should do it but it is complicated.
 It is confusing and they’re not sure how to do it.
 And so, I believe the strategy around online marketing is that you use online marketing once you build it up and it takes a while to drive where you’re going, it drives to you the clients that you’re going to serve.
 So, I’ll give you an example.
 In online marketing, you can’t control where you’re going to get your clients from because they’re going to find you on the web.
 You can control if you accept the work or not but they can come from any part of a city, any number of cities.
 And so, I believe the big behind the scene strategy on online marketing is because I don’t only believe in online marketing.
 You use online marketing to drive your new clients.
 So, you’re going to randomly get clients on this street in one city on a different street on another city.
 You didn’t pick them there.
 They came to you.
 And then, that’s when you do the offline marketing, the print marketing, the door hangers, the flyers, the postcards, the letter mailers, the temple cards, whatever it is you do, that’s when you use that to go back in laser focused target, the streets that you’ve sold clients through online marketing to build *6:11* yeah, make them really dense and try to own those areas.
 So, it’s a combined strategy that I believe in and Andrew believes in as well but he said that I predominantly use online marketing and that’s true.
 In the beginning it was predominantly, print then as we built up our online marketing strategy, it became so successful that, that became the primary way we drive new clients.
 But then we build real profits in the company through actual direct mail, through offline marketing techniques.
 So, I want to, yeah.